nicolasmiaguchiku/Feijuca.Auth/doc/index.md

 ---

-Feel free to explore the documentation to get the most out of **Feijuca**.
+This documentation and the project is in continuous evolution, Feel free to explore the documentation to get the most out of **Feijuca**.
 If you have any questions or run into any issues, don’t hesitate to reach out to us at **ajuda@coderaw.io**—we’re here to help!
 Since this project belongs to you as well, it is open-sourced.

 This project is maintained by **Coderaw**, a company that specializes in building custom software solutions, offering consultancy services, and developing its own independent systems (SaaS).
 We're committed to making your experience with Keycloak simpler and more efficient.